I stood with the Dead, so forsaken and still:

 "Fall in!"
 I shouted; "Fall in for your pay!"

-We are busy working to bring Siegfried Sassoon's "I Stood with the Dead" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "I Stood with the Dead" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I Stood with the Dead" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.